mikeizbicki/ucr-cs100/textbook/assignment-help/io_piping/README.md

 With pipes, you can become an amazing hacker, maybe even unstoppable..
 (Okay, maybe we will not go that far...)

-In the terminal, we can symbolize pipes with the pipe command: '|'.
+In the terminal, we symbolize pipes with the pipe command: '|'.

-For example, run this command in the terminal:
+Here is a quick example to walk through:

 First, make a file in your current directory named `names.txt`.
 Then add these names to the file, each on a separate line: "Donna, Ann, Dan, Lauren, Leon, Beyonce, Eminem, 50 Cent, Maroon 5, Julia, Jessica, Diane, Megan, Michelle".